earthboundkid/Watsuji-and-Aesthetics/3 Aesthetic Experience.md

 > If the actor must know himself, he must also know his public; Zeami deemed it of the utmost importance that an actor be constantly aware of the needs of his audience, and that he must answer those needs.
 (81--2)

-When the actor is aware of himself and his audience, he creates the distance which allows the union of the audience and actor in a meeting point of feeling.
-In that meeting point, the audience become one with each other as their attention focuses on the artistry of the actor as the object of their experience, and the actor becomes one with them as he watches himself with the seeing of distant seeing.
-It is a meeting point in which the psychic distance between audience, actor, and art is minimized without ever quite collapsing.
+When the actor is aware of himself and his audience, he creates the distance which allows the union of the audience and actor.
+When they come together in feeling, the audience become one with each other as their attention focuses on the artistry of the actor as the object of their experience, and the actor becomes one with them as he watches himself with the seeing of distant seeing.
+It is a coming together in which the psychic distance between audience, actor, and art is dynamically minimized without ever quite collapsing.

 The core aesthetic value of Noh for Zeami and others is _yūgen_ ([幽玄][ja]), an untranslatable term of art. _Yūgen_ suggests darkness, depth, profundity, and mystery.
 It can be seen in the delicate play of shadows in the emotional space between the mask and audience.
 It is beautiful blurring of the hazy border that separates the selves of the actor, character, and audience.